 As conservation areas are designated under different legislation to the Local Plan, they can be created or amended during the life of the plan, consequently not all such areas are listed in Appendix 10.16 List of Conservation Areas of the Local Plan interactive document.

 The council has adopted guidance for various conservation areas to help define the special architectural and historic interest of these areas and to clarify why they merits 'designation'

 There are some additional planning controls in conservation areas and trees are given protection.
 Supplementary Planning Guidance notes have been prepared for most of our conservation areas to assist residents and developers.
 Find out more about making a planning application.

-The proposed new/extended conservation areas have been informed by an independent report prepared by the Built Environment Advisory and Management Service (BEAMS)
+The new and amended conservation areas were informed by Petts Wood historic area assessment independent report prepared by the Built Environment Advisory and Management Service (BEAMS)

 We are currently reviewing responses received during the consultation, before deciding whether or not to formally designate the proposed conservation areas.
 Any decision to designate the new/extended conservation areas is a matter for the council’s Executive.